 Nicole Jaffe, the actress who originally played Velma, admitted in an interview that at the initial taping of the show, she accidentally dropped her glasses.
 She then exclaimed something the writers adapted into her catchphrase: "My glasses!
 I can't see without them!"

-Milhouse often loses his glasses, and he is practically blind without them.
+Milhouse often loses his glasses, and he is practically blind without them (as an art-style gag, in contrast to the goggle-eyes of everyone else, he has tiny little pinpricks when his glasses are off).
 As well as this, both his parents have similar glasses.

 Milhouse: *to approaching car* Nice doggy!